Extended Set-based Tasks for Multi-task Execution and Prioritization: Conclusions

 \section{Conclusions}

-In this paper we introduced the concept of \emph{extended set-based (ESB) tasks} used to encode the execution of robotic tasks via the forward invariance and asymptotic stability properties of appropriately defined sets of the robot state space.
+In this paper we analyzed the use of \emph{extended set-based (ESB) tasks} to encode the execution of robotic tasks via the forward invariance and asymptotic stability of appropriately defined sets of the robot state space.
 The concepts of orthogonality, independence, and dependence defined for Jacobian-based robotic tasks are shown to naturally extend to ESB tasks, carrying a similar meaning in terms of the possibility of concurrently executing multiple tasks.
 The control framework developed in the paper allows for an effective way of executing multiple ESB tasks and for a flexible way of prioritizing them in time-varying stacks.
 Theoretical results demonstrated stability properties of the prioritized task execution framework, giving guarantees on the expected robot behavior.
 Moreover, extensive simulations showcased several features and use cases suitable for the proposed approach.
 Furthermore, experiments performed on a real manipulator demonstrated how the developed control strategy is suitable to be employed in the tight loop under real time constraints.
+Future extensions may concentrate on deriving conditions of (uniform) asymptotic stability for time-varying tasks, such as those involving trajectory tracking.
+Moreover, we will consider the execution of torque/impedance tasks and enforce dynamic consistency of hierarchies, as discussed in~\cite{DietrichTRO2020,Dehio2019}.